Fat Man: Development

 The size of the bomb was constrained by the available aircraft, which were investigated for suitability by Norman Foster Ramsey.
 The only Allied bombers considered capable of carrying the Fat Man without major modification were the British Avro Lancaster and the American Boeing B-29 Superfortress.
-British scientist James Chadwick advocated the Lancaster which had a limited range but had a larger single bomb bay; but this was less of a problem when the Fat Man replaced the long (17 ft Thin Man.
+British scientist James Chadwick advocated the Lancaster which had a limited range but had a larger single bomb bay; but this was less of a problem when the Fat Man replaced the 17 ft long Thin Man.
 At the time, the B-29 represented the epitome of bomber technology with significant advantages in maximum takeoff weight, range, speed, flight ceiling, and survivability.
 Without the availability of the B-29, dropping the bomb would likely have been impossible.
 However, this still constrained the bomb to a maximum length of 11 ft, width of 5 ft and weight of 20000 lb.
 Removing the bomb rails allowed a maximum width of 5.5 ft.

 Drop tests began in March 1944 and resulted in modifications to the Silverplate aircraft due to the weight of the bomb.
 High-speed photographs revealed that the tail fins folded under the pressure, resulting in an erratic descent.
 Various combinations of stabilizer boxes and fins were tested on the Fat Man shape to eliminate its persistent wobble until an arrangement dubbed a "California Parachute" was approved, a cubical open-rear tail box outer surface with eight radial fins inside of it, four angled at 45 degrees and four perpendicular to the line of fall holding the outer square-fin box to the bomb's rear end.
 In drop tests in early weeks, the Fat Man missed its target by an average of 1857 ft, but this was halved by June as the bombardiers became more proficient with it.